 What to Expect During a Maze Procedure

-If you have a maze procedure using surgical ablation to correct your irregular heartbeat, here's what to expect.
+If you have a maze procedure (surgical ablation) to correct your atrial fibrillation, here’s what to expect.

-To learn more, see What to Expect After a Maze Procedure.
+To learn about what happens after surgery, see What to Expect After a Maze Procedure.